Lavesiime/lavesiime.github.io/guides/sonlvl/install/README.md

 ## SonLVL-RSDK: Getting Started

 Welcome to the SonLVL-RSDK setup guide!
-This tool lets you easily modify levels in the mobile remakes of *Sonic 1*, *Sonic 2*, and *Sonic CD*.
+SonLVL-RSDK is a level editor designed for the Retro Engine versions of *Sonic 1*, *Sonic 2*, and *Sonic CD*, from editing existing levels to creating entirely brand new ones!
-Let’s get you set up quickly so you can start editing levels and creating your own mods in no time!
+This guide will walk you through setting everything up and getting SonLVL-RSDK started for the first time.

 ### Step 1: Download SonLVL-RSDK

 First, head over to the [SonLVL-RSDK releases page](https://github.com/Lavesiime/SonLVL-RSDK/releases) and download the latest version of the program.
 Once it's downloaded, just extract the files to any folder on your computer.

-> **Tip:** Since SonLVL-RSDK works with multiple games, it’s best to keep it in its own folder.
+> **Warning:** Since SonLVL-RSDK works with multiple games, it’s best to keep it in its own folder.
 Don’t put it in the same folder as your game files - things can get a little messy that way!

 <p align="center">
 	<sup>SonLVL-RSDK on the GitHub releases page.<br></sup>